Icehouse Bottom

 Icehouse Bottom is a prehistoric Native American site in Monroe County, Tennessee, located on the Little Tennessee River in the southeastern United States.
-Native Americans were using the site as a semi-permanent hunting camp as early as 7500 BC, making it one of the oldest-known habitation areas in what is now the state of Tennessee.
+Native Americans were using the site as a semi-permanent hunting camp as early as 7500 BC, making it one of the oldest-known habitation areas in Tennessee.
 Analysis of the site's Woodland period (1000 BC - 1000 AD) artifacts shows evidence of an extensive trade network that reached to indigenous peoples in Georgia, North Carolina, and Ohio.
-This was later an area of known Cherokee settlements, the historic people encountered by Anglo-European settlers in the 18th and 19th centuries.
+This was later an area of known Cherokee settlements, the people encountered by Anglo-European settlers in the 18th and 19th centuries.

 Since 1979, the Icehouse Bottom site has been submerged by Tellico Lake, an impoundment of the Little Tennessee River created by the construction of Tellico Dam.
 Excavations were conducted at the site in the early 1970s prior to dam construction, in anticipation of inundation.
 Tellico Lake was developed by and is managed by the Tennessee Valley Authority, and the shoreline immediately above the Icehouse Bottom site is part of the McGhee-Carson Unit of the Tellico Lake Wildlife Management Area, which is managed by the Tennessee Wildlife Resources Agency.

-Geographical setting
+Geography

-The Little Tennessee River enters Monroe County from the east, where it has sliced a gap between the Great Smoky Mountains and the Unicoi Mountains.
+The Little Tennessee River enters Monroe County from the east, through a water gap between the Great Smoky Mountains and the Unicoi Mountains.
 It winds westward for some 40 mi before emptying into the Tennessee River near Lenoir City.
 Tellico Lake, created in 1979, covers the lower 33 mi of the Little Tennessee and the lower 22 mi of the Tellico River.

 Icehouse Bottom is an archeological site of ancient human occupation that was located along the south bank of the Little Tennessee.
 Prior to construction of the dam and creation of Tellico Lake, this site was approximately 21 mi above the mouth of the river at its confluence with the Tennessee River, and nearly 2 mi above the river's confluence with the Tellico River.
 The site was located immediately downstream from the base of a steep hill known as Rockcrusher Bluff.

 The McGhee-Carson Unit of the Tellico Lake Wildlife Management Area includes what was once the top of Rockcrusher Bluff.
 When Tellico Lake was filled and flooded the area, the bluff became a peninsula.
 The entrance to McGhee-Carson is located along Tennessee State Route 360 (Citico Road), a few miles south of the road's junction with U.S. Route 411.
 Carson Road traverses the unit, ending abruptly at the lakeshore above what was once Icehouse Bottom.